FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 `Arc()`

 only accepts `App.Vector()` for points and not tuples.
-You can also obtain an arc by using a portion of a circle   *
+You can also obtain an arc by using a portion of a circle:

 ```python